MiSTer-DE1-SoC/SNES_MiSTer/README.md

-# SNES for DE1-SoC of MiSTer.
+# SNES for Altera DE1-SoC FPGA of MiSTer.

 This is the port of SNES MiSTer Core and [srg320's FpgaSnes](https://github.com/srg320/FpgaSnes) core.